 The Juvenile Justice & Delinquency Prevention Commission (JJDPC) was formed in 2009 when the San Mateo County Board of Supervisors combined the Juvenile Justice and the Delinquency Prevention Commissions.
-For more than 10 years, the JJDPC has been the public conscience for all youth in the county.
-In recent years, the focus of the commission has been on improving the well-being of and creating future opportunities for youth within the juvenile justice system.
+For nearly 12 years, the JJDPC has been a public conscience for all youth in the county.
+Prior to 2020, the focus of the commission was on improving the well-being of and creating future opportunities for youth within the juvenile justice system.

 In the fall of 2019, the JJDPC began looking into the changing needs of youth and families in San Mateo County and decided to increase emphasis on the delinquency prevention aspects of our mission and to increase engagement with more JJDPC stakeholders and partners.
-In order to guide this effort and determine how the JJDPC could have the greatest impact over the next several years, we began a Strategic Planning Project in January 2020.
+In order to guide this effort and determine how the JJDPC could have the greatest impact over the next several years, we began a Strategic Planning Project in January 2020 and completed a multi-year Strategic Plan in May 2020.

 During the first quarter of 2020, the JJDPC strategic planning committee gathered input from a wide variety of stakeholders, reviewed numerous reports and research studies, analyzed material, and summarized results.
-In April, with a clearer understanding of why youth enter the justice system and the most effective means of prevention and rehabilitation, the JJDPC formally approved a new "Mission and Aspirations for our Community" document, which follows on the next page.
+In April, with a clearer understanding of why youth enter the justice system and the most effective means of prevention and rehabilitation, the JJDPC formally approved a new "Mission and Aspirations for our Community", which follows on the next page.